zbalkan/zbalkan.github.io/_posts/2025-05-04-log-timestamping.md

 You need more visibility than daily checks.
 Add `/archive` path to FIM configuration and write some custom rules.
 But this is out of scope of this article.
 {: .notice--info}

-We need a Bash script that:
+We need a bash script that:

 - Moves archive logs to the NFS share mount for central retention.
 - Renames them as: `YYYY-MM-DD-hostname.log.gz` (e.g., `2025-05-01-node1.log.gz`,`2025-05-01-node1.json.gz`)